+The most promising approach is through a cooperative program involving the nuclear weapons laboratories in the United States and Russia.
+The Department of Energy (DOE) launched such a cooperative lab-to-lab program in April of this year.
 Unfortunately the mission of the DOE effort is too narrow.
 It is limited to improving the national physical security and material accounting programs in Russia.
 Unfortunately, the rate at which improvements will be made is funding limited: \$2 million in FY 1994, \$15 million in FY 1995, and \$40 million in FY 1996.
 Also, only a few facilities will be covered by the cooperative effort, and there will be little capability for the U.S. to observe the effectiveness of the U.S. assistance when applied to sensitive military facilities.

-The mission of the lab-to-lab effort needs to be expanded to construct a comprehensive nondiscriminatory safeguards regime that covers all nuclear weapons and weapon-usable fissile material.
+The mission of the lab-to-lab effort needs to be expanded to construct a comprehensive non-discriminatory safeguards regime that covers all nuclear weapons and weapon-usable fissile material.
 Only then will the parties be forced to address methods for adequately safeguarding the most sensitive facilities and materials.
 There is no reason this should not be one of the mainline mission of the U.S. and Russian labs.

-As seen from table 4, all the nuclear weapons and most of the fissile material facilities are not covered by the IAEA or even bilateral safeguards.
-As shown in table 5, even with the Clinton administration objectives of a global cutoff in the production of fissile material for weapons, and with IAEA safeguards placed over fissile materials declared "excess" to national security requirements, all nuclear warheads and many fissile material inventories and production facilities will remain outside any bilateral or international safeguards, includina weapons-usable material inventories in Russia.
-If we hope to achieve deep reductions in the global nuclear weapons arsenals, we will need a comprehensive safeguards regime covering all nuclear weapons and weapon-usable material (table 6).
-The U.S. and Russian nuclear weapons labs should begin constructing such a regime on a bllateral basis.
+In the left-hand column of Table 4, are listed various categories of nuclear weapons, fissile materials, and weapons and fissile material facilities.
+The second column denotes the declared weapons states--the US, UK, Russia, France and China.
+The third column denotes the undeclared weapons states--Israel, India, and Pakistan; and the last column denotes the non-weapon states.
+As seen from Table 4, all of the nuclear weapons and most of the fissile material facilities are not covered by the IAEA or even bilateral safeguards.
+As shown in Table 5, even with the Clinton Administration objectives of a global cut-off in the production of fissile material for weapons, and with IAEA safeguards placed over fissile materials declared "excess" to national security requirements, all nuclear warheads and many fissile material inventories and production facilities will remain outside of any bilateral or international safeguards, including the weapons-usable material inventories in Russia.
+If we hope to achieve deep reductions in the global nuclear weapons arsenals we will need a comprehensive safeguards regime covering all nuclear weapons and weapon-usable materials (Table 6).
+The U.S. and Russian nuclear weapons labs should begin constructing such a regime on a bilateral basis.